Before We Start…

 When you’re reading a mainstream magazine, there’s usually a lot going on in the pages.
-There are adds, side bars, titles, photos and more.
+There are ads, side bars, titles, photos and more.
 There’s also the guts of the main story you’re reading.
 Well, those text frames are the Primary Text Frames.
 They make up the flow of the main story.
 They’re like a stream going through your document.

 There can only be one primary text stream through a document.
-The beauty of Primary Text Frames is that when you apply a new Master with a Primary Frame, it adapts to the new layout with the text simply re-flowing through it.
+The beauty of Primary Text Frames is that when you apply a new Parent with a Primary Frame, it adapts to the new layout with the text simply re-flowing through it.

-If you didn’t check the Primary Text Frame checkbox when you created the document, you can always go to your Master Pages to activate them there.
+If you didn’t check the Primary Text Frame checkbox when you created the document, you can always go to your Parent Pages to activate them there.
 All you need to do is click on the icon shown above to make the little arrow appear.

 When you’re setting up your new document in InDesign, it’s a good idea to add a bleed.
 Even if you’re not sure that the document will bleed, there’s no harm in having it there.
 At least you won’t need to add it after the fact if you discover you need it.

 Set Up a Horizontal Grid